 It is used in redox reactions to determine the number of electrons that a reducing or an oxidizing agent can donate or accept.

-It is not a proper unit of concentration in situations apart from the ones that are mentioned above.
-It is an ambiguous measure and molarity or molality are better options for units.
+- Firstly, normality is not a proper unit of concentration in situations outside the contexts mentioned above.
+In fact, it is often considered an ambiguous measure.
+For this reason, alternatively, molarity or molality are generally better options for expressing concentration.

-It is not a specified value for a particular chemical solution.
-The value can significantly change depending on the chemical reaction.
-To elucidate further, one solution can actually contain different normalities for different reactions.
+- Moreover, normality is not a fixed value for a particular chemical solution.
+Specifically, its value can change significantly depending on the chemical reaction involved.
+For example, one solution may have different normalities for different reactions, making it challenging to use normality consistently.